Surgical Navigation

 Knee

-Computer-assisted surgical navigation of the total knee replacement is a new field.
-The technique can be combined with minimally-invasive surgical techniques both optimize accuracy of total knee replacement while making recovery somewhat faster and easier.
-Computer-assisted total knee replacement is identical to traditional total knee replacement in many ways and fundamentally different in a few others.
-Traditional knee replacement surgery and computer-assisted, surgically navigated knee replacement surgery both involve making an incision over the front of the knee and implanting total knee replacement components.
+Computer-assisted surgical navigation of the partial and total knee replacement is a relatively new field.
+The technique can be combined with minimally-invasive surgical techniques both optimize accuracy of knee replacement while making recovery somewhat faster and easier.
+Computer-assisted knee replacement is identical to traditional total knee replacement in many ways and fundamentally different in a few others.
+Traditional knee replacement surgery and computer-assisted, surgically navigated knee replacement surgery both involve making an incision over the front of the knee and implanting knee replacement components.

-Traditional total knee replacement surgery and surgically navigated total knee replacement surgery differ really in the method of determining the alignment and ligament balance of the components.
+Traditional knee replacement surgery and surgically navigated knee replacement surgery differ really in the method of determining the size and location of the implants and associated alignment and ligament balance of the knee.

 Computer-assisted surgical navigation involves fixing reference frames to the femur and tibia.
 Reference frames are shaped a bit like small starfish and are temporarily fixed to the bone with small pins.
 An infrared stereoscopic camera can follow the movements of the reference frames so that the surgeon knows exactly where the femur and tibia are during surgery.
 The positions of all of the important surgical instruments can also be tracked by the camera.
 Knowing where the position of the surgical instruments compared to the bones during surgery allows the system to make accurate calculations about all of the important aspects of knee replacement surgery including size, position, alignment, motion, and ligament balance.